August 2024

 There are 3 or 4 kindergarten classes in the kindergarten schools in the Colonia.
 In the classroom I visited, I was impressed with how tidy and welcoming the classroom was.
 Modelo is the big public school serving the community of Sandy Bay.
 Kids from grade 4 - 9 attend in the mornings, and grades 1 - 3 (maybe a kindergarten for none-Colonia children?) attend for the afternoons.
 Just inside the Colonia, there is the Sandy Bay Adventist School (SABS) with 150+ K - grade 9 students.
 SABS is the school we support in various ways.
 During the past few weeks I have had opportunities to practice reading in English with small groups from grade 4 to 9.
 The Honduran schools are in session from February to November so, yes, it is hot at this time in a room full of active kids.
 There is a private bilingual school down the beach that is on summer vacation now as it uses the North American timetable.

-they love their teacher; Modelo - such a busy school inside the classes and out;
+(top to bottom) Kindergarten school in the Colonia.
+Look how attentive the kids are! they love their teacher; Modelo - such a busy school inside the classes and out; SABS - such polite students, we love them! |

 Dog Days of Summer